‘Dripping.’ How Teens Are Starting to Use E-Cigarettes

-One in four high schoolers who use electronic cigarettes are inhaling vapors via an alternative technique known as 'dripping,' according to Yale researchers.
+One in four high schoolers who use electronic cigarettes are inhaling vapors via an alternative technique known as "dripping," according to Yale researchers.

-'Dripping,' where e-cigarette users inhale vapors manually by dripping e-liquids directly onto the device's battery-powered heating coils, instead of inhaling from the electronic cigarette's mouthpiece, is gaining popularity among youth, despite the danger of a possible increase in exposure to toxins and nicotine.
+"Dripping," where e-cigarette users inhale vapors manually by dripping e-liquids directly onto the device's battery-powered heating coils, instead of inhaling from the electronic cigarette's mouthpiece, is gaining popularity among youth, despite the danger of a possible increase in exposure to toxins and nicotine.

-The 'dripping' method produces thicker clouds of vapor, a stronger hit in the back of the throat when inhaled, and a more pleasurable taste, according to the study, published online Feb.
+The "dripping" method produces thicker clouds of vapor, a stronger hit in the back of the throat when inhaled, and a more pleasurable taste, according to the study, published online Feb.
 6 in the journal Pediatrics.

 For the study, researchers reviewed survey responses from 1,080 e-cigarette users at eight Connecticut high schools and learned that 26.1% had tried dripping.